MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/not-hassuffix-operator.md

 ---
 # !hassuffix operators

-Filters a record set based on a search value.
-Data that does not contain the suffix is retrieved.
+Filters a record set based on a term suffix.
+Any data that doesn't contain a term with the suffix is retrieved from the searched column.

 The following table provides a comparison of the `has` operators.
-For further information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).
+For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 > [!NOTE]
 > The following abbreviations are used in the table below: